No products in the cart.

 More is not better.
 Better is better.

-Always remember that every page needs good, helpful blog post to rank well on Google.
+Always remember that every page needs a good, helpful blog post to rank well on Google.
 In general, giving each small keyword its own page is not a good idea.
 Because, as a rule, there are simply not enough interesting things to tell about it.
-Your website is of greater value to your customers when it is helpful, to the point and not made up of too many pages with too much useless information.
+Your website is of greater value to your customers when it is helpful, to the point, and not made up of too many pages with too much useless information.

 8. Check Out Your Competition

 The SEO keywords left over from keyword research “just” have to appear on your website.
 Because only then does Google know that you offer good content for searchers.

 This part of search engine optimization is called on-page optimization: these are all the changes you make to your pages to optimize the content for Google and your visitors.
 There is also off-page optimization, which involves optimizations somewhere other than your website, such as collecting quality backlinks.